endeavors/CheckersAI/README.md

 ###Plans for AI:
 * Alpha-Beta Pruning with Iterative Deepening.
 Please don't do Depth-first search or Breadth First Search on this.
 You will be wasting resources.
-* Don't create all the children at once for each board node, otherwise there is no point of doing Alpha-Beta Pruning and Minimax wouls suffice.
+* Don't create all the children at once for each board node, otherwise there is no point of doing Alpha-Beta Pruning and Minimax would suffice.